CAN-SPAM Act – A Law – Subject to penalties

 - Identify the message as an advertisement

-If you are advertising something then indicate that clearly in your emails.
+If you are advertising something then rather indicate that clearly in your emails.

 - Tell recipients how to opt out of receiving future email from you

 Provide clear information about opt out for your future emails.
-Provide users an interface from where they can fill in their choice on receiving emails.
+In addition, provide users an interface from where they can fill in their choice on receiving emails.

 - Monitor what others are doing on your behalf

-Any company or business does not want to be a spammer as it can effect their reputation or sales.
+Therefore any company or business does not want to be a spammer as it can effect their reputation or sales.
 As there is already lots of competition on-line across all businesses, if there is an issue with their search engine results due to spam or CAN-SPAM Act then there can be huge problem.
-To avoid such things you should up to date with CAN-SPAM Act laws.
+Hence to avoid such things you should up to date with CAN-SPAM Act laws.

 If I’ve missed anything or not provided correct information then please feel free to provide your suggestions via comments and I will update the information accordingly.